Vladislav Pedder

 The collection contains articles by the classics of Norwegian eco-activism: Z. Zetreng, P. Zapffe and A. Ness.
 The key theme is concern for wildlife, of which human communities are an organic part, before the onset of an industrial and technological civilization of growth and quantity.
 Much attention is paid to the philosophical understanding of modernity as hostile to the naturalness of reality.
 Among them, the classics of ecophilosophy not only share intellectual concepts with the reader, but also encourage practical actions to protect the environment through the relevance of necessary transformations and understanding of their experience.

-Editions in other languages
+Editions in different languages

 Mimesis Edizioni, 2024